soumgraphic/parkourapi/homework_brest_angers.md

 ## Objective

 Your task is to design and build an API similar to the **Parkour API** we studied in class, but with your own unique concept.
-The goal is to apply the knowledge you have gained about API development, including the integration of Mistral AI, Swagger documentation, and deployment to a platform like **Railway** or an alternative.
+The goal is to apply the knowledge you have gained about API development, including the integration of Mistral AI, Swagger documentation, and deployment to a platform like **Railway or Heroku** or an alternative.

 ## Requirements